Jun 2026

 A job can pay more because fewer people want the schedule, travel, or conditions.

-That does not make it wrong.
+That does not make the job wrong.

 Licensed careers often dominate lists of the highest paying jobs in America because they require formal education, testing, credentialing, and regulated practice.